jmorabaiz/jmorabaiz/README.md

-## Hi there 👋 my name is Juan Martín, I'm a Python developer!
+## Hi there 👋 my name is Juan Martín, I'm a Python Developer!

 🎓 I'm studying Software Engineering

 📈 Data Scientist in progress
+📈 Machine Learning Engineer in progress

 🔭 I'm currently working as freelancer